MarcFaussurier/libftprintf/README.md

 ## libftprintf de [mfaussur](mailto:mfaussur@student.42lyon.fr?subject=[GitHub:%20libftprintf]%20) 🇫🇷🇪🇺🌍
 Reproduction of official apple's closed-source printf used in MacOS 10.13, with 64-bits integers, 80-bits floating points, undefined behaviours, and a new %b specifier to work with binary data so easily (cf. notes).
 Also implementation speed was not a goal, priority was more in code clarity and extensibility.
+This project targets the AINSI C99 specification.

 ### primitives
 * unistd.h&nbsp;&nbsp;&nbsp;&nbsp;read()&nbsp;&nbsp;&nbsp;write()